External auditory canal atresia

-External auditory canal atresia (EACA) is characterised by complete or incomplete bony atresia of the external auditory canal (EAC) and, especially when seen in the setting of an associated syndrome, a dysplastic auricle and abnormal middle ear cavity.
+External auditory canal atresia, also known as congenital aural atresia, is characterized by complete or incomplete bony atresia of the external auditory canal (EAC), often in association with a dysplastic auricle and an abnormal middle ear cavity or ossicles.

 Bilateral involvement is seen in approximately one-third of patients 2.
-The EAC may be completely absent or incompletely atretic with further narrowing contributed to by soft tissue bands.
+The external auditory canal may be completely absent or incompletely atretic with further narrowing contributed to by soft tissue bands.

-Findings in the middle ear are variable and the inner ear and inner auditory canal are typically normal (due to forming earlier in gestation).
+Findings in the middle ear are variable.
+The inner ear and inner auditory canal are typically normal (due to forming earlier in gestation).

 EAC atresia may be complicated by congenital cholesteatoma formation behind the atresia plate or in the middle ear.